 Preparation:

-Press the dough into a ball and cover with plastic wrap.
-Let it rest 10 minutes.
+Press the dough into a ball, cover with plastic wrap and rest for 1 hour.

 Line a baking sheet with parchment or waxed paper and flour lightly.
 Place the finished gnocchi on the baking sheet.
 If not using right away, cover with plastic wrap and refrigerate.